Welcome to February, Intense Coin (ITNS) community!

 The demand for a censorship free, private and open internet has reached critical mass.

-The graphic below is from Paul Baran in 1964 and effectively demonstrates the overarching goals of the cryptocurrency ecosystem.
-Right now, the internet and crypto ecosystem are in the process of moving from the corporate and establishment controlled centralized (A) model, to the decentralized (B) model.
-The end goal Intense is helping to achieve are transforming these systems into a truly distributed (C) network.
+The demand for a censorship free, private and open internet has reached critical mass.
+The graphic below is from a researcher at the Research and Development Corporation (RAND), an American nonprofit global policy think tank named Paul Baran from a document titled an Introduction to Distributed Communication Networks released in 1964.
+It effectively demonstrates the overarching goals of the cryptocurrency ecosystem.
+Right now, the Internet and crypto ecosystem are in the process of moving from the corporate and establishment controlled centralized (A) model, to the decentralized (B) model.
+The end goal the Intense network, product and brand is helping to achieve are transforming these systems into a truly distributed (C) network.

 In order to achieve these aims, we first need to create an open, censorship free, immutable, private internet network to provide the backbone of this system.
 This is where Intense Coin comes in. ￼ In order to act as a node, staking of ITNS in your wallet will be required.
 ITNS has established a very novel approach to staking by creating a hybrid proof-of-work/proof-of-stake (PoW/PoS) and purpose for ITNS.

 Staking in traditional PoS systems often yields interest, however in our PoW/PoS system staking is only used to prove ownership and does not yield interest.
 This hybrid model fosters currency utilization and network growth.